learn-anything/learn-anything/readme.md

 There is big focus on documentation and clarity in the project.
 All code should be clear and understandable and well documented.

 Check [docs/dev-tips.md](docs/dev-tips.md) for some advice on development.

+## Design

+All design is done in [Figma](https://www.figma.com/file/cJbTJZLDUpz8QPI5Q9Etiu/LA?type=design&node-id=1%3A28&mode=design&t=jNI0kHbT31qr4rpm-1).
+There is also a [FigJam going over the software architecture](https://www.figma.com/file/GelB3DWCdjQ2tU4v3kbHOj/LA-architecture?type=whiteboard&node-id=0%3A1&t=nL3VXI1ztTo7ohmd-1) such as the [EdgeDB schema](grafbase/edgedb/dbschema/default.esdl).

+If you're designer and want to help out or have ideas, mention it on [Discord](https://discord.com/invite/bxtD8x6aNF).

 ## Commands